zinserjan/mocha-webpack/README.md

 **Note:** mocha-webpack emits the generated files currently into `./tmp/mocha-webpack`.
 So you should make sure that this folder is ignored in your `.gitignore` file.
 In future versions this could be unnecessary.

-If you want to use [Babel](https://babeljs.io/) in your webpack config file then give it a name ending with `.babel.js`.
+If you want to use JavaScript preprocessor such as [Babel](https://babeljs.io/) or [CoffeeScript](http://coffeescript.org/) in your webpack config file then give it a name ending with corresponding extension:

-**webpack.config-test.babel.js** - example config
+**webpack.config-test.babel.js** - Babel example config
 ```javascript
 import nodeExternals from 'webpack-node-externals';